seamplex/fino/doc/reference.md

 % Fino reference sheet
 % Jeremy Theler

-This reference sheet is for [Fino](index.html) v0.5.190-g05b84d6 .
+This reference sheet is for [Fino](index.html) v0.6.12-gca694fb .

 ~~~
 $ fino
-fino v0.5.190-g05b84d6+Δ
+Fino v0.6.12-gca694fb+Δ
-a partial differential equation solver based on the finite element method
+a free finite-element thermo-mechanical solver
 $
 ~~~

-Note that Fino works on top of [wasora](/wasora), so you should also check the [wasora reference sheet](/wasora/reference.html) also---not to mention the [wasora RealBook](/wasora/realbook).
+Note that Fino works on top of [wasora](https://www.seamplex.com/wasora), so you should also check the [wasora reference sheet](https://www.seamplex.com/wasora/reference.html) also---not to mention the [wasora RealBook](https://www.seamplex.com/wasora/realbook).

 # Keywords

-##  `FINO_DEBUG`
+##  FINO_DEBUG

 Generates debugging and benchmarking output and/or dumps the matrices into files or the screen.